DoDCIO/eads/index.md

 * `meta`: a meta object containing information about the data being returned
 * `data`: the resource(s) being returned
-* `error`: an object containing information about any or all errors that occurred during the request
+* `error`: an [error object][error objects] containing information about any or all errors that occurred during the request

 The members `data` and `error` **MUST NOT** coexist in the same document.